 - Choose an appropriate drive letter (such as “F:”).

 View usage from smbclient or Nautilus on a Linux VM.
 For more information about installing these tools, see Adding and sharing files with the shared drive.

 duto display the current usage of the shared drive, as well as its total capacity.

 To display current and total use, view the folder properties by pressing Alt + Enter.

-Determining usage from an FTP client
+Determining usage from an SFTP client

 To view the combined size of all files in the shared drive